 Cuttings of wisteria need to be taken from the softwood.
 This is wood that is still green and has not developed woody bark.
-The cutting should be about 3-6 inches long and have at least 2 sets of leaves on the cutting.
+The cutting should be about 3 to 6 inches long and have at least two sets of leaves on the cutting.

 Wisteria cuttings root best if taken in late spring or early summer.

 Once you have the cutting, remove any sets of leaves found on the lower half of the wisteria cutting.
 These will be the main points where new roots will develop.
 Trim the cutting so that the lowest node (where the leaves you just removed were) are 1/2 to 1/4 inch from the bottom of the cutting.
 If there are any flower buds on the cutting, you can remove these.

 Prepare a pot with well-draining potting soil that has been thoroughly moistened.
 Dip the rooting end of the cutting into rooting hormone.
 Using a finger or a stick, make a hole in the potting soil, then place the wisteria cutting in the hole and gently press the soil in around it.

 Cover the pot in plastic, either by placing plastic wrap over the top of the pot or by placing the whole pot in a plastic bag.
 It is important that the plastic does not touch the cuttings, so you may want to prop the plastic away from the cuttings with sticks.
 The plastic helps to hold in humidity, which increases the success rate of propagating wisteria from cuttings.